Munno Para, South Australia

-Munno Para is a northern suburb of Adelaide, South Australia.
+Munno Para (/en/) is a northern suburb of Adelaide, South Australia.
 It is located in the City of Playford.

 In the local Kaurna dialect, Munno Para means golden wattle creek.
 The name refers to either the Gawler River (which starts at the confluence of the South Para River and North Para River) or the Little Para River from which the much larger cadastral Hundred of Munno Para derives its name.

 History

 Until 1997, Munno Para was part of the City of Munno Para, formerly the district councils of Munno Para East and Munno Para West, which were established in 1853 and 1854 on land bounded by the cadastral Hundred of Munno Para.
 The older part of the suburb began from a subdivision in 1955, and the suburb was formally named in 1978.
 Until the locality was urbanised from 1955, Munno Para formed part of the farming district north of Smithfield.
 The Andrews family farmed much of the land west of the Gawler Central railway line and along what is now Stebonheath Road.

 During the late 20th century, growth was concentrated east of the railway corridor, supported by residential subdivision and improved transport access.
 Munno Para railway station opened in 1978 to serve the developing area and was rebuilt between 2011 and 2012 with longer platforms and upgraded access as part of the Gawler line modernisation.

 From the early 2000s, the Playford Alive urban renewal program drove large-scale development west of the railway line.
 Initial stages focused around Coventry Road before expanding into the "Playford Town Centre" precinct with new retail, civic and transport facilities along a redeveloped Curtis Road and an extended Peachey Road.
 A key civic anchor, the Stretton Centre, opened in 2015 as a business, learning and community hub named after social reformer Hugh Stretton.

 Population growth accelerated with the rollout of Playford Alive estates and supporting infrastructure.
 The suburb's population grew from 1,754 (2006) to 1,694 (2011) and then to 4,719 (2021), reflecting westward expansion and new housing development.
 Ongoing planning for the Playford North Extension Growth Area aims to accommodate further residential and employment expansion within the suburb and its surrounds.

 In 2025, the State and Commonwealth Governments announced joint funding to remove the Curtis Road level crossing on the Gawler line and upgrade the surrounding corridor to improve safety and travel times for Munno Para and nearby suburbs.